suleman1220/address-book-frontend/README.md

 # AddressBook

-This is a basic address/phone book app frontend made with angular 10.
+This is a simple address/phone book app frontend made with angular 10.

 ## Development server